 The facts are that the top one third of assessed value homes are paying 60 percent of the ad valorem property taxes.
 This is not because they are the most expensive homes, but rather they are the most recently purchased homes.
 Their assessed values are 85 percent of their market values.
 Conversely, the bottom one third of assessed value homes are only paying ten percent of the ad valorem property taxes as these homes are only assessed at 20 percent of their market value.
 Since ad valorem taxes provide six times the total tax revenue as parcel taxes, a minority of the property tax payers (the top 1/3) pay a majority of the property taxes (60% of the total).
 Therefore a majority of the voters (the bottom 2/3 of homeowners with the lowest assessed values) can impose a new tax on the minority (the top 2/3 of homeowners with the highest assessed values) in which that minority pays a majority of (60% of the total) the new taxes.
 This is not a "minor" discrepancy.
 The top 1/3 of assessed value homeowners, with the same voting power as the bottom 1/3, pay six times the ad valorem tax as the bottom 1/3.

 Below this discrepancyis shown as a graph.
 The numbers behind the graph are contained in a table.
 The $20 million Measure J bond which was voted on in 2014 will be repaid by $30 million in ad valorem taxes over the next 20 years which the Top One Third will pay the majority of.
-For the proposed new $25 million bond, those in the Mid 1/3 and Low 1/3 combined will end up paying less than 10 percent of the total cost.
+For the $25 million bond passed in 2016, those in the Mid 1/3 and Low 1/3 combined will end up paying less than 10 percent of the total cost.